GFH-v2 Pipeline for Searches of Long-Transient Gravitational Waves from Newborn Magnetars: Theoretical Sensitivity

 The corresponding maximum distance can be is obtained by equating the gravitational-wave strain, Eq. \ref{eq:amplitude}, to the sensitivity, Eq. \ref{eq:h0min}, obtaining

-Figure~\ref{fig:TheoreticalSensitivity} shows the theoretical sensitivity of the GFH-v2 pipeline computed using these equations, with real O4a data and actual search parameters as inputs.
+Figure~\ref{fig:TheoreticalSensitivity} shows the theoretical sensitivity of the GFH-v2 pipeline computed using these equations, with real O4a data~\cite{GWOSC,2025arXiv250818079T} and actual search parameters as inputs.
 The left panel shows the minimum detectable strain $h_{0,\mathrm{min}}$, while the right panel shows the corresponding maximum distance $D_{\rm max}$ as a function of the initial frequency $f_0$ for a few representative ellipticities.
+For this estimate we use power spectral densities (PSD) derived from the full O4a dataset for both LIGO detectors.
+The PSDs are computed from the SFDB data~\cite{Astone2025SFDB} by averaging the power spectra of the individual FFT segments belonging to science time, applying basic data-quality vetoes and a weighted averaging procedure that reduces the influence of noisier spectra~\cite{2014PhRvD90d2002A}.
+At each frequency we then take the maximum PSD value between LIGO Hanford and LIGO Livingston to obtain a conservative sensitivity estimate~\footnote{This calculation provides a general reference sensitivity of the pipeline using the full O4a dataset and is not tied to the specific data segment used in the injection studies presented in Sec.~\ref{sec:exp_sens}.}

-The trend of these plots can be understood from the underlying sensitivity equations Eq.~\eqref{eq:h0min}--\eqref{eq:dmax}.
+The trend of these plots can be understood from the underlying sensitivity equations Eq.~\eqref{eq:h0min}-\eqref{eq:dmax}.
 The curve for $h_{0,\rm min}$ generally increases with frequency due to the $f_0^2$ scaling in Eq.~\eqref{eq:h0min}.
 However, the overall trend results from a combination of competing effects: higher ellipticity increases the signal amplitude but also shortens the optimal coherence time $T_{\mathrm{FFT}}$ (see Sec.~\ref{subsubsec:tfft}), which degrades the sensitivity.
 The net outcome of these opposing factors is the behavior observed in the plots.
+The impact of the real detector PSDs, which are not flat, introduces small frequency-dependent variations in the sensitivity, producing small-scale fluctuations in the curves.
+These PSD-induced variations are smaller than the main $f_0^2$-driven trend and do not qualitatively alter the observed sensitivity behavior.